 Details on how drivers will be made aware that they must comply with the Operational Traffic Management Plan for the development.

+The Traffic Control Plan shall be implemented during the construction phase of the development and a copy of the plan shall be available on site at all times.

-Operational
+Operational Matters

 The finishes of all structures and buildings are to be maintained at all times and any graffiti or vandalism immediately removed/repaired.